oracle-livelabs/apex/online-bookstore-app/11-admin-page/11-admin-page.md

 ## Task 5: Edit Book Details

-In this task, you will develop a form for detailed editing of book records.
+In this task, you will create a form that enables users to edit book records in detail, ensuring accurate and efficient data management.

 1. On the Page Designer toolbar, Navigate to (+ v) and select **Page**.